b2bvic/vvr-portfolio/content/pages/blog/learning-when-to-learn-soft-skills.md

 ---
 type: PostLayout
-title: 'Learning When To Learn Soft Skills'
+title: "Learning When To Learn Soft Skills"
 colors: colors-a
-date: '2023-10-22'
+date: "2023-10-22"
 excerpt: >-
   The last few weeks have required me to invest quite a bit of time into developing soft skills....
 featuredImage:
   type: ImageBlock
   url: /images/blog-placeholder.jpg
   altText: Personal insights and reflections
-metaTitle: 'Learning When To Learn Soft Skills'
+metaTitle: "Learning When To Learn Soft Skills"
-metaDescription: 'The last few weeks have required me to invest quite a bit of time into developing soft skills....'
+metaDescription: "The last few weeks have required me to invest quite a bit of time into developing soft skills...."
 ---
 The last few weeks have required me to invest quite a bit of time into developing soft skills.

 I'm almost certain that this is a step within a career path that every person has to take when they're en-route into a new level within their discipline.